 Narrow sawfishes (Anoxypristis cuspidate) are bentho-pelagic inhabiting estuarine, inshore and offshore waters to at least 40 m depth (IUCN 2017).
 Inshore and estuarine waters are critical habitats for juveniles and pupping females, while adults occur predominantly offshore (D'Anastasi et al. 2013).
-Based on the species' habitat preference it is highly unlikely to be found within the Operational area, although may be encountered within certain areas of the EMBA.
+No BIAs for the narrow sawfish are intersected by the Operational Area and based on the species' habitat preference it is highly unlikely to be found within the Operational Area, although may be encountered within the RISK EMBA.